icpc/ccs-specs/JSON_Format.md

 {"id":"asteroids","label":"A","name":"Asteroid Rangers","ordinal":1,"color":"blue","rgb":"#00f","time_limit":2,"memory_limit":2048,"output_limit":8,"code_limit":128,"test_data_count":10,"statement":[{"href":"contests/wf14/problems/asteroids/statement","mime":"application/pdf","filename":"A.pdf"}],"attachments":[{"href":"contests/wf14/problems/asteroids/attachments/testing_tool.py","mime":"text/x-python","filename":"testing_tool.py"}]}
 ```

-### Groups
+### Group

-Grouping of teams.
+A grouping of teams.
 At the World Finals these are the super regions; at other contests these
 may be the different sites, divisions, or types of contestants.

 Teams may belong to multiple groups.
 For instance, there may be a group for each site, a group for